 With these auctions you need to register first.
 They want to know that a serious person is bidding.
 You can submit bid on-line in advance or sometimes even on-line live as the auction progresses.
 There can be a big difference in time zones you would need to pay attention to.
 Some bidders submit bids via e-mail well in advance.
 Unfortunately, most of these do not succeed.
-The bidders on site have advantages.
+Live bidders on site have advantages.
 They can adjust their bids at the last instant to the bid level and quality of the coin which they have actually seen.
 Some auctions accept "proxy" bids which are executed only at the very end.
 That way others have amost no time to reconsider their bid if your bid is higher.

 Auctions used to be published in paper format, and many still are, but now most ancient-coin auctions have an on-line component.
-Many are listed at sixbid.com .
 Some are "mail bid" sales (now with an on-line component).
 "Mail-bid" just means it is not conduced in a public place with live with a gathering of bidders (called "floor" bidders).
 These always permit you to submit bids by phone, mail, or e-mail before the closing day (assuming they have cleared you in advance to bid).
 Many now allow you to bid in real-time as the lots close.

 Selling price is determined as just above what the second-highest bidder bids.
 "Just above" means a "normal" small advance on the order of 10-20%.
-Therefore, "mail bids" are not actually bids, but regarded as maximum limits, and, if highest, will be reduced to the amount needed to win the lot above the second-highest bidder.
+Therefore, "mail bids" or "pre-bids" are not actually bids, but regarded as maximum limits, and, if highest, will be reduced to the amount needed to win the lot above the second-highest bidder.